Thinkful-Ed/quiz-app/README.md

 ### Load order is important

 * Make sure you load `normalize` before your css files, and `jquery` before all JS dependencies.
+* We primarily need `normalize` for cross-browser compatibility.
+Read through the CSS file if you have time.